Guess what: Everyone has some belly fat or problem spots, even people who have flat bellies… It’s normal.

-Surprise: Everyone has some belly fat, even people who have flat abs.
-That’s normal.
 But too much belly fat can affect your health in a way that other fat doesn’t.
 Some of your fat is right under your skin.
-Other fat is deeper inside, around your heart, lungs, liver, and other organs.
-It’s that deeper fat — called “visceral” fat — that may be the bigger problem, even for thin people.
+Other fat is deeper inside, around your heart, lungs, liver, and other abdominal organs.
+It’s that deep fat , known as “visceral” fat, that is likely the bigger problem, even for thin people.

 Deep Belly Fat